 The Creation Station was another really cool perk that I feel really exceeds the price tag for the Paw Passes, and with it you choose a furry friend to have stuffed right in front of you, then you can name them and register them, and they are also activated to use in their own mini-adventure through stations all around the resort (kinda like a MagiQuest for the younger crowd).

-There are SO many more things to do here, like the arcade, kids club, bowling, 4D theater, and so on, but you can read all about the different activities offered here.
+There are SO many more things to do here, like the arcade, kids club, bowling, 4D theater, and so on, but you can read all about the different activities offered in another post.
 They also offer story time in the lobby at select times, as well as dance parties, character meet and greets, and others that are included in your stay at no extra charge.

-The room opened up into a large area with a bed, a table, a sitting area with a couch and coffee table, and a balcony looking out into trees.
+Beyond the kid cabin, the room opened up into a larger area with a bed, a table, a sitting area with a couch and coffee table, and a balcony looking out into trees.

-We plan on staying here many times in the future, and after experiencing this room we will probably make sure to book a suite!
+We plan on staying here many times in the future, and after experiencing this room we will probably make sure to book a suite every time!

 The Overall Experience

-We have been to quite a few family focused vacation spots, including the “big” ones, and I can honestly say that Great Wolf Lodge is my new go-to when I want to have a quick getaway that is big on fun.
-Price-wise it is more high-end than a typical everyday resort, but the price you pay is well worth it when you consider that water park admission, activities in the kids club, crafts, story time, character experiences, and more is included in your stay.
+We have been to quite a few family focused vacation spots, and I can honestly say that Great Wolf Lodge is my new go-to when I want to have a quick getaway that is big on fun.
+Our weekend here was truly one of the best family experiences that we have had in a very long time, and we made some amazing memories.
+Price-wise it is more high-end than a typical everyday resort, but it is well worth it when you consider that water park admission, activities in the kids club, crafts, story time, character experiences, and more is included in your stay.
+I can’t wait to go back!